Nick Halloran

-Nicholas Halloran (born May 13, 1997) is an American professional ice hockey forward who currently plays for Modo Hockey in the HockeyAllsvenskan (Allsv).
+Nicholas Halloran (born May 13, 1997) is an American professional ice hockey forward who currently plays for Tappara in the Liiga.

 Early life

 Halloran was born on May 13, 1997, in Draper, Utah to parents Michael Halloran and Cheryl Gilger.

 Career

 Early career

 Growing up, Halloran played for the Colorado Thunderbirds and Colorado Rampage 16U AAA in the Tier 1 Elite Hockey League (T1EHL).
 He made his U15 Midget Minor debut with the Thunderbirds during the 2012–13 season and moved to Colorado with his mother for his first two seasons in the T1EHL.
 He advanced to the Colorado Rampage 18U AAA during the 2014–15 season where he recorded 26 points in 24 games and earned a selection by the Sioux Falls Stampede in the 2015 United States Hockey League (USHL) Entry Draft.
 Halloran declined and chose to play with the Trail Smoke Eaters in the British Columbia Hockey League (BCHL) where he led the team with 45 points in 53 regular-season games.

 While with the Trail Smoke Eaters, Halloran committed to play NCAA Division 1 ice hockey with the Colorado College Tigers men's ice hockey, following after his brother who also earned a college hockey opportunity after playing in the BCHL.
 When speaking of his decision to play at Colorado College, he admitted that his years playing with the Thunderbirds and Rampage influenced his choice.